udacity/cdond-c3-projectstarter/instructions/2-deploying-trustworthy-code.md

 ![Job properly failing because of compile errors.](screenshots/SCREENSHOT01.png)

+- Add job a job named `build-frontend` to the `.circleci/config.yml` file to build/compile the front-end.
-- Add jobs to the `.circleci/config.yml` file to build/compile both front-end and back-end code (one job for each).
+- Add another job named `build-backend` to the `.circleci/config.yml` file to build/compile the back-end.
 - You should have separate jobs for front-end and back-end so that failure alerts are more descriptive.
 - Job should fail if code cannot be compiled (fail for the right reasons).
 We have provided an easy-to-fix compile error in the code to prove the jobs fail.
 Provide a screenshot of jobs that failed because of compile errors. **[SCREENSHOT01]**
 - Fix the compile error so that the pipeline can continue (see code-comment that guides you to the fix).